gibsonmurray/kyklos/README.md

 ### `useMounted(callback: () => void)`

-Runs the provided callback function when the component is mounted.
+Runs the provided callback function only when the component is mounted.

 -   `callback`: A function to be executed on component mount.

 ### `useUpdated(callback: () => void)`

 Runs the provided callback function when the component is updated.
+This is different from `useEffect` because the callback will not be executed on the first render.

 -   `callback`: A function to be executed on component update.

 ### `useUnmounted(callback: () => void)`

-Runs the provided callback function when the component is about to unmount.
+Runs the provided callback function only when the component is about to unmount.
+Used for cleanup.

 -   `callback`: A function to be executed before the component unmounts.